Certificate or Diploma in Trauma Therapy

 This evidence-based protocol of Cognitive Processing Therapy is recognised in the NICE guidelines as Trauma-Focused CBT, an intervention for treating PTSD.
 This approach was developed in the USA at the National Center for PTSD.

-Offered as an open-access CPD day, this 1-day unit can be taken as a stand-alone unit by those who do not wish to take the 12-day course.
-This day forms part of the full 12-day course which is attended alongside the student group which is taking the 12-day Certificate or Diploma.
+Offered as an open-access CPD day, this 1-day unit can be taken as a stand-alone training by those who do not wish to take the 12-day course.
+This day forms part of the full 12-day course which is attended alongside the student group enrolled on the 12-day Certificate or Diploma.

 3-day CPD certification in EFT Level 1 and Level 2 (Emotional Freedom Technique): £500 + VAT = £600.